Akiu Otaki Fudodo

-Saiko-ji, or Takimotosan (Mt.
-Takimoto) as it is officially called, is regarded as the inner shrine of Risshaku-ji in Yama-dera, Yamagata Prefecture.
-It is said that the priest Jikaku Daishi (also known as Ennin) founded Risshaku-ji during his preaching tour around Tohoku in the Jogan Period (856-875 CE), after undergoing a rigorous course of religious training for a hundred days at Akiu Otaki (a waterfall) located right beside the current Fudo-do (hall dedicated to Fudo Myoo).
+Saiko-ji, or Takimotosan as it is officially called, is regarded as the inner shrine of Risshaku-ji in Yamadera, Yamagata Prefecture.
+It is said that the priest Jikaku Daishi (also known as Ennin) founded Risshaku-ji during his preaching tour around Tohoku in the Jogan Period (856-875 CE), after undergoing a rigorous course of religious training for a hundred days at Akiu Otaki Falls located right beside the current Fudo-do (hall dedicated to Fudo Myoo, the God of Fire).
 The temple shrine features a huge bronze seated statue of Fudo-myoo which is 3.3 meters in height, 5.1 meters around the waist, 7.2 meters around the knees, and has flaming nimbus 5 meters high.

-In 1828 (year 11 of the Bunsei era), after completing the statue of Fudo, Chisoku-shonin jumped into the waterfall, praying for all people to have their wishes come true.
+In 1828, after completing the statue of Fudo, Chisoku-shonin jumped into the waterfall, praying for all people to have their wishes come true.
 Since then many people have prayed to the statue to grant them their wishes.
-Right behind the Fudo-do is Akiu Otaki, which is designated as a national area of natural beauty.
+Right behind the Fudo-do is Akiu Otaki Falls, which is designated as a national area of natural beauty.

 The statue of Fudo is said to have been cast during the Edo period, when Chisoku-shonin rebuilt the temple.

-- Take a bus for Akiu Otaki at the number 8 stop at JR Sendai Station East Exit Bus Terminal, get off at the last stop, and it is right there.
+- Take a bus bound for Akiu Otaki Falls at No.8 stop at JR Sendai Station East West Bus Terminal, get off at the last stop, and it is right there.

 Available for standard-sized vehicles (free of charge)